 Tofu is one of my favorite ingredients to cook due to its versatility.
 Hands down, crispy tofu is the way to go when adding tofu to soups or grain bowls.
 Learn how to cook crispy tofu for your next plant-based dish!

 I was amazed at how easy tofu is to cook with AND how inexpensive it is!
 Since I still had half a block of tofu left, the following night we made rice and topped it with our tofu/steak.
 Still amazing!
 Granted, I did use way less cornstarch on the tofu–but it’s all a learning process.

 Now I think I’ve figured out how to cook crispy tofu on the stove in a fairly short amount of time.
 Let me know what you think or any techniques you use!

 How to Cook Crispy Tofu

-Sesame oil (or you could also use your favorite vegetable, peanut, grape seed, or olive oil)
+- Sesame oil or your preferred vegetable, peanut, grapeseed, or olive oil

-4. Heat medium-large skillet.
+Heat a small amount of oil in a large skillet.
 Once hot, place tofu pieces flat.
-You should hear sizzling–if you don’t, it’s not hot enough.
-Be careful not to burn your tofu, you’ll know they’re ready to flip when they don’t stick to the bottom or when you can see them browning.
+You should hear sizzling–if you don't, it's not hot enough.
+Be careful not to burn your tofu, you'll know they're ready to flip when they don't stick to the bottom or when you can see them browning.